 At its core, a commercial real estate refinance involves taking out a new loan to pay off an existing one.
 Investors often use refinancing as a method to secure better loan terms.
 With that in mind, here's a guide to the commercial refinancing process.
-You'll learn about when it makes sense to refinance, eligibility requirements you might face, and tips on how to find the best loan program for you.
+You'll learn about when it makes sense to refinance (or look into loan defeasance), eligibility requirements you might face, and tips on how to find the best loan program for you.

 Why would an investor consider a commercial real estate refinance?